Profile: Aleppo, Syria's second city

 Within months the battle for Aleppo became a war of attrition.
 Today, most of the territory is disputed and the frontlines are shifting constantly.

-The rebels have been unable to acquire the heavy weapons they need to defeat the better-equipped government's forces, while the military has had its supply lines disrupted and had to focus resources on Damascus, where a rebel offensive also began in July 2012.
+The rebels have been unable to acquire the heavy weapons they need to defeat the better-equipped government's forces, while the military had its supply lines disrupted and had to focus resources on Damascus, where a rebel offensive also began in July 2012.

 Since the end of 2013, government forces have waged a deadly aerial campaign in the city using barrel bombs, allowing them to make several gains.